Learn Everything You Need To Know About Medical Power Of Attorney

 Under a Medical Power of Attorney, your Attorney only starts making decisions for you when you no longer have the capacity to make medical decisions for yourself.
 The below examples show just how important a Medical Power of Attorney can be to protect your best interests and prevent potential family disputes.

-Anyone over the age of 18 can prepare a Medical Power of Attorney, so long as they have decision-making capacity.
+Anyone over the age of 18 can act as your medical treatment decision maker in the role of Medical Power of Attorney, so long as they have decision-making capacity.
 Having decision-making capacity means that you are able to make decisions for yourself and understand the implications of signing the Power of Attorney document.

-An Attorney must be at least 18 years old.
+A medical treatment decision maker must be at least 18 years old.
 They must have decision-making capacity and need to sign a consent form saying they agree to be appointed as your Attorney.
-Your Attorney could be your spouse or defacto partner, a sibling, close friend or other trusted family member.
+Your Attorney could be your spouse or de facto partner, a sibling, close friend or other trusted family member.

 Yes, you can revoke the appointment provided you have decision-making capacity to do so the cancellation must be in writing using the form required by the relevant regulations or legislation in your state.

-A Medical Power of Attorney will remain in place until you die or if you revoke the decision.
-In some states and territories, marriage and divorce may also void your Power of Attorney, depending on who you had appointed.
+The person appointed as Medical Power of Attorney will remain in place until you die or if you revoke the decision.
+In some states and territories, marriage and divorce may also void your Power of Attorney, depending on who you have appointed.

 It will also become void if all your appointed Attorney dies or become incapacitated themselves.
 The Court or Tribunal in your state may also revoke the appointment if necessary.